How to Safely Ship Trading Cards in 2026 (Pokemon, Baseball, TCG)

 | Max Coverage | Low Caps | Up to $120,000 |

 Carrier insurance in 2026 still often specifically excludes "second-hand goods" or "collectible items" like sports trading cards.
-We always recommend double-checking the carrier’s fine print.
-If you’re sending your card to a grading company or a private buyer, standard carrier coverage may not apply to the full market value of the item.
+Always double-check the carrier's fine print.
+If you are sending your card to a grading company or a private buyer, standard carrier coverage may not apply to the full market value of the item.

 A collector named Mark once shipped a 1st edition Charizard to PSA for grading.
 He found the card in an old folder from when he was 12 years old.
-To ship the card, he chose FedEx with adult signature required.
-He packed the card well, but placed it in a package so large it could have fit a bike.
-He mistakenly thought more padding and a massive box meant more safety.
+He chose FedEx with adult signature required and packed the card well, but placed it in a package so large it could have fit a bike, mistakenly thinking more padding and a massive box meant more safety.

-However, because the box was mostly filled with air and soft padding, it lacked structural integrity.
+Because the box was mostly filled with air and soft padding, it lacked structural integrity.
 During transit, the package collapsed under the weight of heavier freight on a conveyor belt.
 The box tore open, and the small card slid out unnoticed onto the facility floor, lost forever among the machinery.
-Mark did not have third-party insurance, so unfortunately, he lost a card worth thousands of dollars.
-In 2026, with the speed of modern automated sorting centers, proper packaging (Double Boxing) and a specialized insurance policy are no longer optional—they are a necessity.
+Mark did not have third-party insurance, so he lost a card worth thousands of dollars.
+In 2026, with the speed of modern automated sorting centers, proper packaging (Double Boxing) and a specialized insurance policy are no longer optional.
+They are a necessity.

 What are the best shipping supplies for trading cards?

-To ship safely, you need: Penny Sleeves (Ultra Pro or similar), Top Loaders (rigid) or Card Savers (semi-rigid for grading), Painter's tape (to seal the holder), and a sturdy Corrugated Cardboard Box (6x4x4 size is ideal).
+To ship safely, you need: Penny Sleeves (Ultra Pro or similar), Top Loaders (rigid) or Card Savers (semi-rigid for grading), painter's tape to seal the holder, and a sturdy corrugated cardboard box (6x4x4 is ideal).
 Avoid plain envelopes for anything valuable.

 How do I ship a valuable trading card safely?